sveawebpay/java-integration/README.md

 [<< To top](https://github.com/sveawebpay/java-integration/tree/develop#java-integration-package-api-for-sveawebpay)

-### 4.1 Test mode
+### 4.1 Test/Production mode
-Set test configuration while developing to make the calls to our test server when starting a request, i.e. createOrder(...), closeOrder(...), deliverOrder(...), getPaymentPlanParams(...), getAddresses(...).
+Set test configuration mode while developing to make the calls to our test server when starting a request, i.e. createOrder(...), closeOrder(...), deliverOrder(...), getPaymentPlanParams(...), getAddresses(...).
 If no parameter is set, test mode is default.
-When moving to production server, change to production configuration.
+When moving to production server, change to production configuration mode.

 Ex.
 ```java